katetetojn/katetetojn.github.io/_posts/2025-01-04-glass-bridge-monte-carlo.md

 ---
 layout: post
+excerpt: "What are the odds of players surviving Squid Game's glass bridge challenge, if they actually followed the rules?"
 ---

-**What are the odds of the players surviving Squid Game's glass bridge challenge, if they actually followed the rules?**
+**What are the odds of players surviving Squid Game's glass bridge challenge, if they actually followed the rules?**

 <style type="text/css">
 .lined-box {